shapecatcher.com : Unicode character recognition

 Legacy Fonts

 Code2000 was a popular shareware Pan-Unicode font created by James Kass, notable for its massive script coverage in the early days of Unicode.
-While the original website is no longer available, the font still circulates online.
-A follow-up font, Code2001, also exists with extended script support.
+While the original website is no longer available, the font still circulates online and a new website has resurfaced (Code2001).
+Two follow-up fonts, Code2001 and Code2002, also exist with extended script support now.

 Shapecatcher.com now primarily uses the following fonts to render characters: